-From the command prompt, launch the ArcGIS Server 10.9 setup script as the same user that installed the existing earlier version, for example, <CD ROOT or untar directory>/Setup.
+From the command prompt, launch the ArcGIS Server 11.0 setup script as the same user that installed the existing earlier version, for example, <CD ROOT or untar directory>/Setup.
 You do not need to stop ArcGIS Server before launching this script.
 See the instructions for installing ArcGIS Server silently for the setup options and sample syntax.

-The setup will detect your existing earlier version of ArcGIS Server on the target machine and prompt you to continue or exit the upgrade.
+The setup detects your existing earlier version of ArcGIS Server on the target machine and prompt you to continue or exit the upgrade.
 The following is an example:

 Type y and press Enter to accept the detected settings and continue with the update.

 Wait while ArcGIS Server is upgraded to 11.0.
 This may take several minutes.

 After installation is complete, you must use the authorizeSoftware tool to reauthorize ArcGIS Server with a new license file.
 You can access your new authorization files in My Esri.
 You can choose to authorize your software later, but you must complete this workflow before moving on to the next step of the upgrade process.